Automattic/wp-desktop/desktop/lib/system/README.md

 - `installed` - true if app is installed, false otherwise (OS X only, other platforms return true)

 - `platform` - returns `windows`, `darwin`, or `linux`

+- `firstRun` - returns true if this is the first time the app has run, false otherwise